-The Graduate Program in Science and Technology (GPST) comprises one interdisciplinary graduate program with nine divisions.
+The Graduate Program in Science and Technology (GPST) has one interdisciplinary graduate program with nine divisions.

-The program aims to be both specialized to bring to light new scientific information and technological developments in all the relevant academic divisions and interdisciplinary, to foster a common regard for their effects on people, society, and the global environment.
+The interdisciplinary graduate program aims to be both specialized, to bring to light new scientific information and technological developments in all the academic divisions, and interdisciplinary, to foster a common regard for their effects of such developments on humankind, the society, and the global environment.

-The first stage of the program maintains consistency with undergraduate instruction by combining cross-disciplinary knowledge and a specialty with the goal of cultivating highly educated people who can contribute to people and society.
-The second stage aims to nurture researchers who can execute independent research in one or more academic fields.
+The first stage of the program is designed to maintain consistency with undergraduate instruction by combining cross-disciplinary knowledge and specialty with the objective of cultivating highly educated individuals who can contribute to the well-being of humankind and the society.
+The second stage of the program aims to produce researchers who can execute independent research in one or more academic fields.